CNR-LKE/OntoCorefIT/README.md

 ## Citation

-If you use OntoCorefIT, please consider citing the paper describing the methodology used for its construction:
+If you use OntoCorefIT, please consider citing the following papers:

 ```bibtex
 @article{minutolo2022multi,